matuzo/HTMHell/hell/adventcalendar/2024/17/index.md

 ## A better approach

 By using ARIA, we can influence how the browser builds the accessibility tree.
-Specifically, ARIA provides the `aria-current` attribute for labelling the currently active page.
+Specifically, ARIA provides the `aria-current` attribute for highlighting the currently active page.

 ```html
 <nav>